garciadelcastillo/ffmpeg-cheatsheet/README.md

 # ffmpeg-cheatsheet

+Common operations with [ffmpeg](https://www.ffmpeg.org/).
+For the love of me, I can never remember them off the top of my head... :sweat_smile:

-Common operations with ffmpeg.
-Unless otherwise noted, these commands assume Windows + Powershell.
+Unless otherwise noted, these commands assume `Windows` + `Powershell`.

 Check [this guide](https://nono.ma/ffmpeg-and-imagemagick-guide) by [@nonoesp](https://github.com/nonoesp) for other cool tricks.